sindresorhus/env-editor/readme.md

 # env-editor [![Build Status](https://travis-ci.org/sindresorhus/env-editor.svg?branch=master)](https://travis-ci.org/sindresorhus/env-editor)

-> Get info about the default editor or a specific editor
+> Get metadata on the default editor or a specific editor

 This module is used by [`open-editor`](https://github.com/sindresorhus/open-editor).